ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - My style:
 	- I might be generally very nice, but upon research, I am rather critical.
-	- You will be required to build a DEEP and CLEAR understanding of your research topic and related works.
+	- You will be required to build a DEEP and CLEAR understanding of your research topic and related works (classic and latest).
 		- This may take a long time, but it will be a PREREQUISITE for us to start the real research.
 	- I will guide and force you to think deeply, clearly, and logically.
 I wish we have the same belief that:
 		- Superficial understanding often leads to specious conclusions.